cockroachdb/docs/src/current/v24.3/troubleshoot-lock-contention.md

 ### SQL statements for Example 2

-To reproduce Example 2 in CockroachDB to show how to remediate a waiting read and write experiencing lock contention, execute the following SQL statements in the given order in the specified terminal.
+To reproduce Example 2, execute the following SQL statements in the given order in the specified terminal.

 **Terminal 1**